philtipping31/PP2---GuessTheLyrics/README.md

 - startQuiz function, however I have added the shufflequestions section and the call to start the timer function.
 - showQuestion function, however I have written this differently to the video and split it into two functions to create a createAnswerButton function as well.
 - resetState function to clear the current question ready to reload the next one.
-- selectAnswer function, this was used but refactored and used in a different way to assign the colours to the answer buttons without adding classes.
+- selectAnswer function, this was used but refactored and used in a slightly different way to assign the colours to the answer buttons without adding classes.
 - nextbutton event listener code, changed to only factor in 10 questions.
 - handleNextButton, however I changed the logic of this code to deal with 10 questions and use of const to define MaxQuestions.